nishithpandey/NanoRaft/site-src/src/docs/tutorial-building-an-atomic-register.md

 Now it is time to implement the `set`, `compare-and-set`, and `get` operations we talked before for our atomic register state machine.
 We must ensure that they are implemented in a deterministic way, because it is a fundamental requirement of the _replicated state machines_ approach.
-MicroRaft guarantees that each Raft node will execute committed operations in the same order and since our operations run deterministically, we know that our state machines will end up with the same state after they execute committed operations.
+NanoRaft guarantees that each Raft node will execute committed operations in the same order and since our operations run deterministically, we know that our state machines will end up with the same state after they execute committed operations.